 The other key strategy is to buy the whole animal and use it all.
 In this model, buyers pay a consistent price per pound, which means less on a per-pound basis for traditionally more expensive cuts, slightly more for traditionally cheaper cuts, and lots of “bonus” items like head, bones, and trim that can be used to create delicious dishes.

-The United States has some of best managed fisheries in the world, so a great first step is to buy domestic, wild fish (rather than farmed fish or from global suppliers) and ideally, from fisherman right here in the Pacific Northwest or Alaska.
+The United States has some of best managed fisheries in the world, so a great first step is to buy domestic, wild fish and ideally, from fisherman right here in the Pacific Northwest or Alaska.
 Taking a place-based approach to sustaining wild seafood starts with knowing where your seafood comes from and how your seafood is distributed to you.
 Shortening the supply chain and purchasing locally harvested product promotes responsible harvesting practices, supports local economies, and reduces carbon emissions.